iamtorsten/libfintx/README.md

 # Community

-Join our developer community at slack to discuss bugs and further developments with us [Slack](https://libfintx.slack.com).
+Join our developer community at [Slack](https://libfintx.slack.com) to discuss bugs and further developments with us.